SlenderStone/MessageHandler.Documentation/handlers/create-service-identity.md

 Creates a service identity in Windows Azure Access Control service, based on an input name.

+### Handler properties

+**ServiceNamespace:** your ACS service namespace.

+**ServiceNamespaceManagementUserName:** The username of an identity that is allowed to manage your ACS namespace

+**ServiceNamespaceManagementUserKey:** The key of an identity that is allowed to manage your ACS namespace

+**RelyingPartyName:** The relying party name for the identity to create

+**RedirectUriPrefix:** The redirect uri prefix for the identity to create

+**ValidityPeriod:** Number of days the generated key will be valid for the identity to create

 ### Message requirements

 **Serializer:** JSON